 So where is the Nammatj 2 the wrong tent for the job?
-If you’re setting up an alpine base camp, I’ve been told that you might want to consider a more bombproof dome tent that can handle all conditions while you’re off climbing.
+If you’re setting up an alpine base camp, you might want to consider a more bombproof dome tent that can handle all conditions (heavy snowfall in particular) while you’re off climbing.
 On the other end of the spectrum, the Nammatj 2 is simply too much tent for most people most of the time.
 I love that I can pitch the Nammatj 2 into the mouth of a quasi-apocalyptic storm, but if you don’t camp in exposed environments the Nammatj 2 is overkill.
 You can save a significant amount of weight–and likely money–by buying a lighter-duty tent and seeking out protected campsites.

 Cost and Availability

 As of this writing in 2017, the Nammatj 2 retails for $775.
-Hilleberg is famously strict about pricing, and forbids retailers from offering sales or discounts on Hilleberg products.
-The price history website camelcamelcamel.com shows the price of the Nammatj 2 increasing in steps over the last several years, seemingly obvlious to Black Friday or any other sale event.
+Hilleberg is famously strict about minimum advertised pricing (MAP), and usually forbids retailers from advertising sales or discounts on Hilleberg products.
 If you want a Nammatj 2 be prepared to buy used or pay full price.
 You may be able to find retailers that do not discount prices but do offer “reward points” or other promotion that includes some extra gear or other benefits.

 $800 seems like a lot to pay for a single tent.
 But when you consider its design, materials, durability, and range the Nammatj 2’s high price is arguably very reasonable.
 It’s a lot of money, but it’s also a lot of tent.